bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 What happens later is that if after the shuffling phase, if you get to an undesired outcome, namely, the addresses that are appearing are not belonging to all the participants.
 You know, someone added two addresses or someone didn't shuffle correctly.
 There is a way to go through the blame phase where essentially all the participants reenact what they did and you can tell if someone did something bad.
-So you can do blame but that also takes time and it's arguable that it would be, it's easier to attack this sort of system than a Wasabi coordinator.
+So you can do blame but that also takes time and it's arguable that it's easier to attack this sort of system than a Wasabi coordinator.

-Adam Gibson: 00:30:36
+Adam Fiscor: 00:30:36

-Can I please your answer?
+Can I rephrase your answer?
 It was correct.
 I just want maybe easier to say this way that if someone misbehaves that obviously everyone detects it because the final CoinJoin doesn't happen.
-So everyone just exposes all the actions that they take without except their outputs, except their Bitcoin addresses.
+So everyone just exposes all the actions that they take except their outputs, except their Bitcoin addresses.
 So, and the protocol can run, because If you give out all the actions that you take during the run of the protocol to everyone that, hey, here is my private key, for example, I signed my messages with this, then you can tell exactly who misbehaved and you can rule him out and you can run the protocol with the remaining honest participants.
 This is something that was a little bit unhelpful.